R Excel Tutorial: How to Read and Write xlsx files in R

 Reading all Files in a Directory in R

-In this section, we are going to learn how to read all xlsx files in a directory.
-Knowing this may come in handy if we store every xlsx file in a folder and don’t want to create a character vector, like above, by hand.
-In the next example, we are going to use R’s Sys.glob function to get a character vector of all Excel files.
+This section will teach us how to read all xlsx files in a directory.
+Knowing this may come in handy if we store every xlsx file in a folder and do not want to create a character vector, like above, by hand.
+In the next example, we will use R’s Sys.glob function to get a character vector of all Excel files.

 xlsx_files <- Sys.glob('./simData/*.xlsx')Code language: R (r)